Tommy O'Regan: Darts career

 His achievements in the 1980s were in the United States, where he was based out of Salem, Massachusetts.
 At the 1980 Golden Gate Dart Classic he reached the final of the mixed triples with Judy Campbell and Jack Radigan, being beaten only by Eric Bristow, Maureen Flowers and Leighton Rees.
 He won the blind draw doubles tournament with Don Bond, beating Bristow in the final.
 He reached the last 32 of the Doubles tournament at the 1984 Windy City Open.

 One of the first players to use tungsten darts, he was one of the first to have sets of darts marketed using his name.
 He has been noted as one of the founders of the darts exhibition circuit, travelling around the UK and North America playing the best local players and demonstrating trickshots.

-He died in 2000 and is buried in Bruree in his native Limerick.

 International caps

 O'Regan had the distinction of captaining both the Republic of Ireland and England darts teams, a feat never repeated.

 His official record on England caps is 3 wins out of 3 appearances.
-Though this does not include more informal international events held in the mid 1970s.
+Though this does not include more informal international events held in the mid-1970s.
 Bobby George notes in his autobiography that O'Regan was chosen to captain the first ever English team in a recognised international game in 1973.
 He also captained the victorious England team in the 1973 Home Internationals.
 In the following year, with the foundation of the BDO and the Inter County system, O'Regan returned to playing for his country of birth.
 In 1976 he captained a "Rest of Great Britain" team against Wales in a friendly international.
 In the 1976 Home Internationals he represented Ireland in Dundee, playing in the games against Scotland and Wales, scoring one of 10 180s on the day.